Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

 - Must be 16 years old or above.

-- Must obtain the minimum JAMB score required for their course (usually between 170–200).
+- Must obtain the minimum JAMB score or cut-off mark required for their course (usually 170–200).

-- Must possess the correct O/level and JAMB subject combination for their course.
+- Must possess the correct O’LEVEL & JAMB SUBJECT COMBINATION for their course.

 - Must register for and participate in their Post UTME/screening.